-For 2022 and 2023, a member of the OTF performed an oversight for the AEs listed in exhibit 6.
-See exhibit 7 for a summary of comments from the oversights performed during the two years.
+For 2022-2024, a member of the OTF performed an oversight for the AEs listed in Exhibit 6.
+See Exhibit 7 for a summary of comments from the oversights performed.

 RAB observations

 The primary objectives of RAB observations are to determine whether: